Sunday, June 19, 2016

 The wilderness of David is symbolic of our world today (Is 14:17), and it has its own rudiments whereby they survive (Col 2:28).
 Just as David needed light in the wilderness, we need light in this world of ours because the world is an evil place (Is 13:11).
 Sin entered the world through Adam (Rom 5:12).
 This ephemeral world (I Jn 2:17) in which we brought nothing (I Tim 6:7) and will carry nothing out of it, brings with it a special type of care, worry or anxiety for the riches of the world (Mt 13:32; Rom 11:12).
 The world is the field where both Satan and Jesus plant their seeds.
 Just as David fought the wild beasts, Goliath and resisted Saul and Absalom, so do we wrestle against Satan and his principalities, powers and rulers of darkness.
 Albeit, Satan is the prince of this world.
 Herein live the children of the world who trade their stocks in evil and are distinct from those of God (Lk 16:18).

 The feet and path are metonymical as they represent his life.
 In the first part of the verse, "your word is a light to my feet," the word creates a syntheresis, and in the second part,"a light unto my path," the word enables him with a syneidesis.
-That is why the John told the disciples, " Beloved if our heart condemn us not, then have we confidence after God (I John 3:21)."
+That is why John told the disciples, " Beloved if our heart condemns us not, then have we confidence after God (I John 3:21)."
 The word helps him to distinguish between good and evil, and then it guides him as he lives his daily life.
 The world does not know God.
 Those who preach against evil are considered troublemakers, bigots, retards and many other names.
-Through the word of God, the pilgrim understands that sometimes the base things of the world are instead the ones God honors.
-(I Cor 1:28) That is why he does not want us to conform to the world (Rom 12:2).
+Through the word of God, the pilgrim understands that sometimes the base things of the world are instead the ones God honors (I Cor 1:28).
+That is why he does not want us to conform to the world (Rom 12:2).
 If the world was a pleasant place, why would God from whom every good gift proceeds prevent us from being partakers of that enjoyment?
 The Christians are now required to shine as the light of the world (Philippians 2:15).
 What then was the word?

 The word that was a lamp to David’s feet and a light to his path is symbolic of Jesus Christ.
 Jesus is the word (John 1:1).
 The word came to shine the light into the world, so the world will hate Him.
 The world will hate anyone who testifies of its evil (Jn 7:7; Jn 15:18-19; I Jn 3:13).
 Jesus said that he is the light of the world (Jn 9:5; 12:46), and He came to give light to the world (Jn 9:39).
 Walking in darkness is synonymous to walking in sin (Jn 11:9).
 Therefore Jesus becomes the embodiment of the word we read.